Equities Analysts Set Expectations for Repligen Co.’s Q2 2021 Earnings (NASDAQ:RGEN)

 Repligen Co.
-(NASDAQ:RGEN) – William Blair boosted their Q2 2021 earnings estimates for shares of Repligen in a report released on Wednesday, May 5th.
-William Blair analyst J. Kreger now expects that the biotechnology company will post earnings per share of $0.56 for the quarter, up from their prior estimate of $0.45.
-William Blair also issued estimates for Repligen’s Q3 2021 earnings at $0.51 EPS, Q2 2022 earnings at $0.65 EPS, Q3 2022 earnings at $0.64 EPS and Q4 2022 earnings at $0.64 EPS.
+(NASDAQ:RGEN) – KeyCorp lifted their Q2 2021 earnings per share estimates for shares of Repligen in a research report issued to clients and investors on Tuesday, May 4th.
+KeyCorp analyst P. Knight now forecasts that the biotechnology company will post earnings of $0.54 per share for the quarter, up from their prior estimate of $0.45.
+KeyCorp also issued estimates for Repligen’s Q3 2021 earnings at $0.52 EPS, Q4 2021 earnings at $0.52 EPS and FY2023 earnings at $2.85 EPS.

+RGEN has been the subject of several other research reports.
+HC Wainwright boosted their price target on shares of Repligen from $225.00 to $240.00 and gave the stock a “buy” rating in a report on Wednesday.
+SVB Leerink boosted their price target on shares of Repligen from $220.00 to $250.00 and gave the stock an “outperform” rating in a report on Wednesday, March 3rd.
+Finally, Craig Hallum boosted their price target on shares of Repligen from $245.00 to $251.00 and gave the stock a “buy” rating in a report on Thursday, February 25th.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and an average price target of $218.20.

-Repligen (NASDAQ:RGEN) last announced its earnings results on Tuesday, May 4th.
-The biotechnology company reported $0.68 EPS for the quarter, topping the Zacks’ consensus estimate of $0.42 by $0.26.
-Repligen had a return on equity of 6.58% and a net margin of 13.40%.
-The company had revenue of $142.80 million for the quarter, compared to analysts’ expectations of $117.88 million.
-During the same period last year, the firm earned $0.32 EPS.
-Repligen’s revenue for the quarter was up 87.6% compared to the same quarter last year.
+Repligen (NASDAQ:RGEN) last posted its earnings results on Tuesday, May 4th.
+The biotechnology company reported $0.68 earnings per share for the quarter, beating the consensus estimate of $0.42 by $0.26.
+The firm had revenue of $142.80 million during the quarter, compared to analyst estimates of $117.88 million.
+Repligen had a net margin of 13.40% and a return on equity of 6.58%.
+The business’s quarterly revenue was up 87.6% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.32 EPS.

-Hedge funds have recently modified their holdings of the company.
-Zurcher Kantonalbank Zurich Cantonalbank grew its position in Repligen by 16.8% in the fourth quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 6,584 shares of the biotechnology company’s stock worth $1,262,000 after acquiring an additional 948 shares in the last quarter.
-Northern Trust Corp grew its position in Repligen by 0.3% in the fourth quarter.
-Northern Trust Corp now owns 411,373 shares of the biotechnology company’s stock worth $78,832,000 after acquiring an additional 1,164 shares in the last quarter.
-Thornburg Investment Management Inc. purchased a new position in Repligen in the fourth quarter worth about $13,904,000.
-Stifel Financial Corp grew its position in Repligen by 51.6% in the fourth quarter.
-Stifel Financial Corp now owns 10,466 shares of the biotechnology company’s stock worth $2,006,000 after acquiring an additional 3,561 shares in the last quarter.
-Finally, Capital Advisory Group Advisory Services LLC grew its position in Repligen by 61.5% in the fourth quarter.
-Capital Advisory Group Advisory Services LLC now owns 5,603 shares of the biotechnology company’s stock worth $1,074,000 after acquiring an additional 2,133 shares in the last quarter.
+Several hedge funds have recently made changes to their positions in the company.
+Amalgamated Bank boosted its position in shares of Repligen by 0.4% during the 4th quarter.
+Amalgamated Bank now owns 11,002 shares of the biotechnology company’s stock valued at $2,108,000 after acquiring an additional 45 shares during the last quarter.
+Bessemer Group Inc. boosted its position in shares of Repligen by 2.4% during the 4th quarter.
+Bessemer Group Inc. now owns 2,118 shares of the biotechnology company’s stock valued at $406,000 after acquiring an additional 50 shares during the last quarter.
+Voya Financial Advisors Inc. boosted its position in shares of Repligen by 2.8% during the 4th quarter.
+Voya Financial Advisors Inc. now owns 2,055 shares of the biotechnology company’s stock valued at $389,000 after acquiring an additional 55 shares during the last quarter.
+Xponance Inc. boosted its position in shares of Repligen by 0.5% during the 4th quarter.
+Xponance Inc. now owns 11,017 shares of the biotechnology company’s stock valued at $2,111,000 after acquiring an additional 56 shares during the last quarter.
+Finally, TCI Wealth Advisors Inc. boosted its position in shares of Repligen by 54.5% during the 1st quarter.
+TCI Wealth Advisors Inc. now owns 170 shares of the biotechnology company’s stock valued at $33,000 after acquiring an additional 60 shares during the last quarter.
 84.33% of the stock is currently owned by hedge funds and other institutional investors.

 Repligen Corp. provides bioprocessing technologies and solutions used in the process of manufacturing biologic drugs.
 It serves through the following product lines: Chromatography, Filtration and OEM Products (Proteins).
 The Chromatography product line includes a number of products used in the downstream purification and quality control of biological drugs.